Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Loghub Datasets

 \section{Loghub Datasets}

-Loghub maintains a collection of system logs, which are freely accessible for research purposes.
+Loghub maintains a collection of system logs, which are freely accessible for research.
 Some of the logs are production data released from previous studies, while some others are collected from real systems in our lab environment.
 Wherever possible, the logs are not sanitized, anonymized or modified in any way.
 All these logs amount to over 77 GB in total.
-Due to its large scale, we thus host a small sample for each dataset in our project website~\cite{loghub}, while the full version can be requested through Zenodo~\cite{loghubzenodo}, an open dataset sharing website.

-Table~\ref{tab:dataset} presents an overview of the loghub datasets with some details about the description, time span, \#messages, data size, and the label information.
-Specifically, time span indicates the time range that the logs are collected. \#Messages denotes the total number of log messages in a dataset.
-Data size shows the uncompressed log volume.
-The ``labeled" column indicates whether a dataset is manually labeled with anomaly ground truth information.
+Table~\ref{tab:dataset} presents an overview of the loghub datasets with some details about the description, time span, \#Lines, data size, and the label information.
+Specifically, time span indicates the time range that the logs are collected. \#Lines denotes the total number of log lines in a dataset.
+Data size shows the uncompressed log volume size.
+The ``labeled" column indicates whether a dataset is labeled with anomaly information.

 There are two categories of log datasets: \textit{labeled} and \textit{unlabeled}.
 Logs in labeled datasets contain labels for specific log analysis tasks (e.g., anomaly detection and duplicate issues identification).
 For example, in the labeled HDFS datasets, the labels indicate whether the system operations on an HDFS block is abnormal.
 Thus, developers could utilize the labeled HDFS dataset to evaulate their anomaly detection approaches.
-In loghub, 5 log datasets are labeled, while 12 log datasets are unlabeled.
-Note that unlabeled log datasets are also useful for the evaluation of AI-powered log analytics, such as log parsing, log compression, and unsupervised methods towards log analysis.
-The details of each log dataset in loghub are introudced as follows.
+In loghub, 6 log datasets are labeled, while 13 log datasets are unlabeled.
+Note that unlabeled log datasets are also useful for the evaluation of log analytics tasks, such as log parsing, log compression, and unsupervised methods (e.g., word2vec).
+The details of each log dataset in loghub are introduced as follows.